 Firefly pose takes moderate upper body and arm strength, good flexibility in the hamstrings and hips, and balance.
 It's often one of the first arm balancing poses intermediate yoga practitioners do.
 If you are new to yoga, you should not attempt this pose until you've worked your way up to performing it.
 For intermediate to advanced yoga practitioners wishing to add firefly pose to their practice, do the following.

 - Start in standing with your feet just wider than hip-distance apart with your toes pointing slightly outward.

 - Work your feet outward into a comfortable wider stance.

-- Get into a squat position, knees just barely hip-distance apart.
+- Slowly move into a low squat with your knees barely hip distance apart.

 - When you release the pose, do so from the core, not as a swinging motion of the legs.

 If you have wrist, back, elbow, or shoulder injuries, do not perform this pose.
 You can also adapt the pose in the following ways:

 - To support the wrists, place your hands on a rolled-up yoga mat or a sponge-like ball cut in half.

 - If in the squat you are unable to keep your heels in contact with the floor, place a folded blanket underneath them.